 There was no doubt about his career choice.
-After graduating, he became a professional poker player – surprisingly, his parents had to object to his decision.
+After graduating, he became a professional poker player – his parents objected his decision.

 → Live Tournaments ←

 Isaac Haxton is one of the most successful live tournament players of our time.
-With over $27.6 million in cashes, he’s in the top 15 biggest winners on Hendon’s all time money list.
+With over $27.6 million in cashes, he’s in the top 20 biggest winners on HendonMob’s All Time Money list.

 He started his career with a bang.
 The first result on his HendonMob profile is a 2nd place finish in the $8,000 WPT Championship event for $861,789 at the 2007 PokerStars Caribbean Adventure.

 Haxton was never grinding in the couple hundred dollar tournaments.
 He built up his bankroll playing live and online cash games and went straight for the high rollers.